-Figure 6-3: Installing the Inner Rail Extensions
+Figure 6-2: Installing the Inner Rail Extension

-Installing the Inner Rail Extensions
+Installing the Inner Rail Extension

-The SC818G chassis includes a set of inner rack rails in two sections: inner rails (A) and inner rail extensions (B).
+The SC808 chassis includes a set of inner rails in two sections: Inner rails and inner rail extensions.
 The inner rails are preattached and do not interfere with normal use of the chassis if you decide not to use a server rack.
-Attach the inner rail extensions to to the inner rails, to stabilize the chassis within the rack.
+Attach the inner rail extension to stabilize the chassis within the rack.

-Installing the Inner Rail Extensions
+Installing the Inner Rails

-- Place the inner rail extensions (B) over the preattached inner rails (A) which are attached to the side of the chassis.
-Align the hooks of the inner rail with the rail extension holes.
-Make sure the extension faces "outward" just like the inner rail. - 2.
+- Place the inner rack extensions on the side of the chassis aligning the hooks of the chassis with the rail extension holes.
+Make sure the extension faces "outward" just like the preattached inner rail. - 2.
 Slide the extension toward the front of the chassis. - 3.
-Secure the chassis with screws as illustrated. - 4.
+Secure the chassis with two screws as illustrated. - 4.
 Repeat steps 1-3 for the other inner rail extension.

-Figure 6-4: Assembling the Outer Rails
+Figure 6-3: Assembling the Outer Rails